-Your A-Z of music venues in Liverpool.
+Your A-Z of Liverpool music venues.

 24 Kitchen Street: The highlight of this venue is the simplicity of it, the undressed aesthetics and exposed wooden rafters and bare brickwork just makes the whole place so idyllic.
 The outside garden area has been perfect in the summer nights.
 The intimate 400 capacity venue is usually home to house/garage/grunge parties and is also a lovely little venue for plays, workshops and art galleries.
-Upcoming: Summer all day and night party, August 10th.

 81 Renshaw: This record store, cafe and bar also has an intimate venue space at the back and has grown into one of the city’s favourite venues for local promoters.
 The sound is perfect and it’s warming environment is also versatile; great for acoustic performances and sweaty rock bands alike.

 Arts Club: You’ll never be short of artists to choose from with this venue, with it’s excellent acoustics and stripped back décor you’re guaranteed to have an absolute ball.
-They’ve recently announced the dates for The She Street band – the worlds ‘first and only’ all female Bruce Springsteen cover band – at Arts Club in October!

 Constellations: Another multi-purpose venue in the Baltic Triangle, known for having one of the best beer gardens in the entire city – it will be a real shame when it closes it’s doors next year but we hold out hope for its new space, Hinterlands just across the road in the Cains Brewery village.